elotl/buildscaler-eks/README.md

     $ kubectl -n$NAMESPACE delete Deployment,Secret,ServiceAccount,Role,RoleBinding -l app.kubernetes.io/name=$NAME
     $ kubectl -n$NAMESPACE delete jobs,pods -l app.elotl.co=buildscaler

-# Running Buildscaler
+## Running Buildscaler

-## Options
+### Options

 ```
-Options:
   --token TEXT                    Buildkite API access token.
 Can be specified
                                   as an environment variable
                                   BUILDKITE_ACCESS_TOKEN [required]

-  --buildkite-org TEXT            The Buildkite organization slug the controller
+  --buildkite-org TEXT            The buildkite organization slug the
-                                  will look for jobs in  [required]
+                                  controller will look for jobs in [required]

   -n, --namespace TEXT            Namespace to look for jobs in, leave blank
                                   for all namespaces.
 Buildscaler must run with
                                   a service account that has access to the
                                   namespace

   --sync-interval INTEGER         Number of seconds to wait between syncing
                                   jobs

+  --healthz-address TEXT          Address the healthz server will listen to
+                                  requests on (defaults to all)

+  --healthz-port INTEGER          Portthe healthz server will listen to
+                                  requests on

   --disconnect-after-idle-timeout INTEGER
                                   The number of idle seconds to wait before an
                                   agent is shut down.
 Used to scale down idle
                                   agents and pods

+  --agent-startup-timeout         INTEGER
+                                  Timeout in seconds for agents to register
+                                  themselves in Buildkite after starting their pod

   --kubeconfig TEXT               Path to the kubeconfig file, if unspecified,
                                   will use InClusterConfig.
 Can also be